TheWhyofFry/biflabgit/Guide2.md

 $ bifblast > git push origin tutorial # <-- do not use the ``master`` branch
 ```

 Some of you will encounter issues with the ``push`` step.
 In this event, pull the repository and resolve (if not done automatically) the conflicts with ``git mergetool``.
+You're allowed to make mistakes.